d12frosted/elpa-mirror/nongnu/subed-readme.txt

 ═════

-  subed is an Emacs major mode for editing subtitles while playing the corresponding video with [mpv].
+  subed is an Emacs major mode for editing subtitles while playing the corresponding media file with [mpv].
 At the moment, the only supported formats are:

   • SubRip ( `.srt')
   • WebVTT ( `.vtt' )
   • Advanced SubStation Alpha ( `.ass', experimental )